Nordix/xcluster-cni/README.md

 * Good for experiments and education

-* Limited maintenance (just by me, but PRs are wellcome)
+* Limited maintenance (just by me, but PRs are welcome)

 Install and check dependencies;